Jimmy Dykes

 As time moved on, White Sox owner Charlie Comiskey grew frustrated with the losses and decided that a managerial change might shake things up.
 When the 1934 team stumbled out of the gate, winning only four of its first 15 games, he fired Lew Fonseca and installed Dykes as player-manager.
 The team did not improve too much that season, still finishing dead last, but Dykes maintained Comiskey’s confidence as an on-field leader.

 By 1937, Dykes decided that his advanced age (39) precluded his continued use as a starter.
 He still filled in for infielders as conditions warranted during the next two seasons.
 His last active duty was two third-base appearances in 1939.
-Thus closed the book on a playing career of nearly 2,300 game, more than 8,000 at bats, over 1,100 runs scored and 1,000 runs batted in, a .280 career batting average, and a slugging percentage of nearly .400.
+Thus closed the book on a playing career of nearly 2,300 games, more than 8,000 at bats, over 1,100 runs scored, and 1,000 runs batted in, a .280 career batting average, and a slugging percentage of nearly .400.
 He led the league in games played in 1921, ranking among the leaders in that category 1932 and 1933 (at age 36, no less).
 All in all, very impressive numbers for a solid all-around infielder in any era.

 As Chicago’s manager, Dykes succeeded in coaxing more productivity out of his players.
 From 1936 through 1941, the Sox had only one losing season, reversing a trend that had seen only three winners since their pennant-winning season of 1919.
 Winning became a habit of this team in the pre-World War II era, and Dykes commented on the good times with his humorous remark, “When you’re winning, beer tastes better.”